-- > Set out relevant background information and the policy context to the case study. - Set out the timetable, duration or dates this case study covers.
-If the case study was part of a wider project, make this clear. - Explain your role within the case study; cross reference to the Reflective Journal entries which cover this case study with appropriate footnotes.
+- Set out relevant background information and the policy context to the case study. - > Set out the timetable, duration or dates this case study covers.
+If the case study was part of a wider project, make this clear. - Explain your role within the case study; cross reference to the relevant examples of professional work or Reflective Journal entries which cover this case study with appropriate footnotes.